 If you answered yes to any of these questions, then you have a need for information security.

-We need information security to reduce the risk of unauthorized information access, use, disclosure, and disruption.
+Understanding information security and how it can reduce the risk of unauthorized information access, use, disclosure, and disruption is key.
 We need information security to reduce risk to a level that is acceptable to the business (management).
 We need information security to improve the way we do business.

 Who is responsible for information security?